chriha/pro-cli/README.md

 # pro-cli
 - initialize, install and start whole environments (web server, database, caching, mail server, RabbitMQ, etc.) in seconds
-- specify the services depending on your projects needs in your own `docker-compose.local.yml`
+- specify the services depending on your projects needs in your `docker-compose.yml`
-- install even complex projects with a single command by using [individual commands](https://github.com/chriha/pro-cli/wiki/Using-the-install-command-and-scripts)
+- install even complex projects with a single command by using [individual commands](https://github.com/chriha/pro-cli/wiki/Using-the-scripts---commands-in-pro-cli.json)
 - temporarily [expose](#expose-your-local-server-securely-to-the-internet) the application securely to the internet (ngrok required)
 - [start Jenkins builds](https://github.com/chriha/pro-cli/wiki/Jenkins) and print its console output
 - reduce amount of necessary commands for each developer